defoe-code/defoe/README.md

 ---
 ## Supported datasets

 Defoe supports already several datasets.
 In order to query a daset, defoe needs a list of files and/or directories that conform the dataset.
-Many of the files used so far, can be found under the [others](./others) directory.
+Many of those files (used so far), can be found under the [others](./others) directory.
 Those files would need to be modifed, in order to update them with the corresponding paths.

 ### British Library Books